The official team site of the Toronto Marlies

 ON THE SCORESHEET

-• Bo Groulx put the Marlies on the board at 10:11 of the first period.
-He has 12 points (7 goals, 5 assists) in 19 games this season.
+• Matthew Barbolini put the Marlies on the board at 14:00 of the second period.
+He has eight points (3 goals, 5 assists) in 22 games this season.

-• Vinni Lettieri recorded the primary assist on Groulx’s first period goal.
-He has eight points (2 goals,6 assists) in 15 games with the Marlies this season.
+• Chas Sharpe picked up the primary assist on Barbolini’s second period goal.
+He has five points (2 goals, 3 assists) in 14 games this season.

-• Blake Smith had the secondary assist on Groulx’s first period goal.
-He has points (1-2-3) in three consecutive games.
+• Jacob Quillan had the secondary assist on Paré’s third period goal.
+He has points (1-4-5) in four consecutive games.
+Quillan has 20 points (4 goals, 16 assists) in 22 games this season.

 TEAM NOTES

-• The Marlies were 0-for-1on the penalty kill and 0-for-3 on the power play.
-Toronto is 4-7-1-0 when not scoring on the power play and 2-6-1-1 when allowing a goal on the penalty kill.
+• The Marlies were 4-for-4 on the penalty kill and 1-for-2 on the power play.
+Toronto is 6-2-0-1 when scoring on the power play and 7-10-1-0 when not allowing a goal on the penalty kill.

-• Charlotte outshot Toronto 37-19 in all situations.
-Jacob Quillan led the Marlies with three shots on goal.
-Toronto is 5-5-0-0 when outshot by their opponent.
+• Cleveland outshot Toronto 31-20 in all situations.
+Alex Nylander led the Marlies with four shots on net.
+Toronto is 8-7-0-0 when outshot by their opponent.

 POSTGAME QUOTES